Part 3: Evaluation Criteria - "Is it good enough FOR WHAT"

 Evaluation criteria based on system qualities

 Once you have the important quality attributes for the solution then you can exemplify them with testable evaluation criteria.
-These usually takes the form of:
+These usually takes the form of:- scenarios or

 Scenarios